sicoda/p3k14c-py/README.md

 # Before Running

-This Python code assumes your data has already passed through the [p3k14c-data-scrubbing](https://github.com/people3k/p3k14c-data-scrubbing) process.
-This scrubbing package is essential for quality control and performs the following:

-1. Removes records with lab codes from unknown laboratories;
-2. Standardizes coordinate formats among records with location data;
-3. Handles duplicate entries;
-4. Cleans anomalous data; and
-5. Obfuscates precise coordinates for dates in the United States and Canada, as well as from the17 dataset, in order to protect site locations.

-- For more information on the database and scrubbing methodology, see the official [Scientific Data publication](https://www.nature.com/articles/s41597-022-01118-7).
+For more information on the database and scrubbing methodology, see the official [Scientific Data publication](https://www.nature.com/articles/s41597-022-01118-7).

-- See [Data_Prep](Data_Prep.md) for directions on how to use this package to prepare your dataset.

-- See the official [p3k14c GitHub page](https://github.com/people3k/p3k14c) for the original implementation using the **R Language**.
+See the official [p3k14c GitHub page](https://github.com/people3k/p3k14c) for the original implementation using the **R Language**.

-**I've attached the cleaned, scrubbed, fuzzed, calibrated dataset on this page (see p3k14c_pristine_dates.csv).
-You can bypass the finnicky cleaninh and calibrating process entirely.**
+**I've attached the cleaned and calibrated dataset on this page (see p3k14c_pristine_dates.csv).
+You can bypass the finicky cleaning and calibrating process entirely.**

 # Introduction